ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/03-comparing-algorithms.md

 This will make more sense after we introduce the formal definition of big-$O$ notation, but for now any part of an algorithm where the execution time does not depend on input size is considered constant time, $O(1)$.
-Swapping two elements in an array is a good example of a tiny algorithm that is $O(1)$, it takes the same amount of time to swap two elements in a huge array as it does in a tiny array.
+Swapping two elements in an array is a good example of a tiny operation that is $O(1)$ -- it takes the same amount of time to swap two elements in a huge array as it does in a tiny array.

 #### What are we measuring?

-Generally, complexity can be used to measure us of various *computational resources* of an algorithm.
+In general, complexity can be used to measure us of various *computational resources* of an algorithm.
 By far the most common resource is running time.
 When we say Insertion sort is $O(n^2)$, we mean its execution time will grow quadratically with the size of the input.
-We can also measure memory use.
-This is called *space complexity* as opposed to *time complexity*.
+But we can also measure memory use: this is called *space complexity* as opposed to *time complexity*.

-Using space complexity, we can give a more precise meaning to the concept of in-place sorting (@sec:sorting-1:overview).
-An algorithm that is not in-place will have memory complexity $O(n)$, the memory usage grows linearly with input size.
-If we double the input size, memory usage will also double.
-An in-place algorithm typically has memory complexity $O(1)$, meaning that memory usage is independent of the size of the input (but there are plenty of algorithms that are considered in-place that have $O(\log(n))$ memory complexity).
+Using space complexity, we can give a more precise meaning to the concept of in-place sorting (@sec:sorting-1:in-place-sorting).
+An in-place algorithm typically has space complexity $O(1)$, meaning that their memory usage is independent of the size of the input.[^
+    Strictly speaking, resursive algorithms never use constant memory, because every resursive call uses up a little memory for book-keeping.
+    Therefore one often excludes the book-keeping memory when talking about in-place recursive algorithms.
+]
+A sorting algorithm that is *not* in-place has to allocate memory for the resulting array: so its memory usage grows linearly with the size of the input.
+Therefore it has *linear* space complexity, $O(n)$: if we double the input size, memory usage will also double.

-Lots of algorithms have $O(1)$ space complexity, for instance both binary search and Linear search (as defined in this book) do.
-This can be determined relatively easily by looking at the source code, the only memory allocated is for a few local variables containing indexes or pointers to values, regardless of how large the input array is.
+Both linear and binary search have $O(1)$ space complexity.
+This can be determined easily by just looking at the source code: the only memory allocated is for a few local variables, regardless of how large the input array is.
-Space complexity can be much harder to determine for other algorithms, especially recursive ones, where each recursive call to a function tends to use a bit om memory until it terminates.
+But it can be much harder to infer the space complexity of other algorithms, especially recursive ones.
+Each recursive call tends to allocate more memory, but the size of the allocated memory can depend on how deeply nested the recursion is.

 #### Quantitative properties of the input